enlivengo/admincore/README.md

 }
 ```

-#### Configure Qor Meta Automatically
+#### Configuring QOR Admin Meta Automatically

-If your field's type has defined below two methods, it will be called when registering
+If your field's type has the following two methods defined, they will be called when registering:

 ```go
 func ConfigureQorMetaBeforeInitialize(meta) {